exyi/CheckTestOutput/README.md

 }
 ```

-In case you want to use more that one check in one test, you can give them names (so they don't end up overriding themselves):
+To use more that one check in one test, you need to give them names (so they don't end up overriding themselves):

 ```csharp
 [Fact]